iurygregory/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 Exploring the Account Settings Page
 ****************************************

-When you create an account on edX, some basic information is required, including your email address and your name.
-You can also provide additional, optional information when you create your account, such as the level of education you have completed.
-Course team members can access this information to find out more about the learners who enroll in their courses.
-This information also helps edX increase the quality and quantity of our courses.
+Your **Account Settings** page contains several types of information.

+* Basic, required information, including your email address and your name.
+* Additional, optional information, such as the level of education you have completed.
+* Links to connect your Facebook and Google accounts with your edX account.
+* Information about any payments you have made, such as the fee for a verified certificate.

+You can view this information at any time.
+You can also add or change some of this information.

 .. _SFD Basic Information: